MikhailRadusha/MikhailRadusha/README.md

 I am an individual validator and blockchain enthusiast.

-I have 3yrs experience in running a nodes and  currently validate Near, Gitopia, Gravity Bridge, OmniFlix, Teritori, Jackal, Aura, CosmicHorizon, Uptick, Nomic, Provenance, Meme, Pylons, Mises, BwareLabs, Composable Finance on mainnets and participate in many testnets for a different blockchains.
+I have 3yrs experience in running a nodes, have taken a part in more than a hundred testnets and  currently validate Near, Gitopia, Gravity Bridge, OmniFlix, Teritori, Jackal, Aura, CosmicHorizon, Uptick, Nomic, Provenance, Pylons, Mises, BwareLabs, Composable Finance on mainnets and participate in many testnets for a different blockchains.

 I also run an IBC Relayer for Cosmos ecosystem, provide infrastructure such as RPC, API and snapshots.